 What is GAME CITY?

-- Gaming exhibition, with dozens of stands offering the latest games and hardware to view and try
+- Dozens of stands offering the latest games and hardware to view and try

-- The exhibitors typically include such behemoths as PlayStation, Nintendo, HP and Xbox, but also indies and related organisations
+- Exhibitors typically include such behemoths as PlayStation, Nintendo, HP and Xbox, but also indies and related organisations

 - Live eSports events